FusionAuth/fusionauth-site/site/_posts/2021-03-02-softozor-fusionauth-hasura-kubernetes.md

 ---
 layout: blog-post
 title: Softozor integrated FusionAuth with Hasura and Kubernetes and saved development effort
-description: While working on a consulting project building an ecommerce platform, Softozor choose FusionAuth to manage their authentication and authorization.
+description: While working on a consulting project building an ecommerce platform, Softozor chose FusionAuth to manage their authentication and authorization.
 author: Dan Moore
 image: blogs/...
 category: blog